Eosinophilic Gastrointestinal Disorders Clinic

 Children with eosinophilic esophagitis and/or gastroenteritis are evaluated by the clinical team at Rady Children’s, tested for appropriate allergens that may play a causative role in their disease process, educated on their disease and potential therapeutic interventions, and offered an integrated care plan.

-Our clinical team consists of pediatric allergists/immunologists (Seema Aceves, M.D. and John Bastian, M.D.), a pediatric gastroenterologist (Ranjan Dohil, M.D.), a pediatric nutritionist (Elizabeth English), and a pediatric nurse coordinator (Carrie Arii).
+Our clinical team consists of pediatric allergists/immunologists (Seema Aceves, M.D.), a pediatric gastroenterologist (Ranjan Dohil, M.D.), a pediatric nutritionist (Elizabeth English), and pediatric nurse coordinators.
 Clinical trial involvement is offered to patients who are interested and meet appropriate criteria.
 For information on Dr. Aceves’ research, visit http://aceveslab.ucsd.edu.

 About Eosinophilic Esophagitis